-Like other retail locations, the Bookstore will require guests to wear face coverings and maintain six feet of distance between themselves and others.
-Directional arrows and signs will be posted to help with social distancing.
-Protective barriers have been placed around each register.
-The maxiumum store capacity will be 41 persons.
+Like other retail locations, the Bookstore will require guests to wear face coverings and maintain 6 feet of distance between themselves and others.
+The maximum store capacity will be 25 persons.
 Because of this capacity limitation, students are encouraged to order their books from the Bookstore website as early as possible to ensure they arrive before classes begin.
-The in-store option for online order pick up will be suspended until one day before classes start to help encourage social distancing, it is recommended that students have their textbooks shipped to their homes.
-The Bookstore will remain open after Thanksgiving break and will take textbook rentals back until Friday, Dec.
-18. More information on Bookstore operations can be found at: svsu.bncollege.com/shop/svsu/home.
+The in-store option for online order pick up will be suspended until one day before classes start to help encourage social distancing.
+Students are encouraged to have their textbook orders shipped to their homes.
+The Bookstore will be open on Saturday, January 16, from 10 a.m. - 3 p.m. and closed January 17-18.

 Instructions on how to download and use the CampusClear screen app or web version of the program can be found here: svsu.edu/nestplan/sharedresponsibility/campusclear/.

 Individuals who cannot access the app for any reason should complete their screening via the web version of #CampusClear.
-Prolonged issues with the softward should be reported to: firstname.lastname@example.org.
+Prolonged issues with the software should be reported to: firstname.lastname@example.org.

 Yes.
 Standard winter hours for all dining locations will begin on Tuesday, Jan.
 19, 2021.
 The POD in both Curtiss Hall and Ryder Center will be closed this semester.
-All open dining locations will be operating in alignment with current state executive orders and guidance from local health departments.
+All open dining locations will be operating in alignment with guidance from local, state and national health agencies.
 All Dining Services staff are committed to ensuring the health and safety of students, staff, faculty and visitors to SVSU.
-Hours for all campus dining locations can be found on SVSU Food's social media pages (Facebook, Instagram and Twitter) and at https://svsu.campusdish.com/.
+Up-to-date hours for all campus dining locations can be found on SVSU Food's social media pages (Facebook, Instagram and Twitter) and at https://svsu.campusdish.com/.